-On 20 March we'll be holding pre-conference workshops with two of our international keynote speakers:
+On 20 March we held pre-conference workshops with two of our international keynote speakers:

-- Dongho Chang will focus on road safety, with Seattle one of the leading cities in the US promoting both multi-modal transport and a Vision Zero approach to the road toll.
+- Dongho Chang focused on road safety, with Seattle one of the leading cities in the US promoting both multi-modal transport and a Vision Zero approach to the road toll.

-- Lynn Richards will discuss 'Putting People First - Transforming the Suburban Landscape.'
-She'll provide concrete examples of how we can transform boring, car-dominated suburbs into interesting, walkable neighbourhoods.
+- Lynn Richards discussed 'Putting People First - Transforming the Suburban Landscape.'
+She provided concrete examples of how we can transform boring, car-dominated suburbs into interesting, walkable neighbourhoods.

-These small-group events offer unique opportunities for Australian practitioners to engage with a global expert in a genuine conversation about international lessons and how they can be applied in Australia.
+These small-group events offer unique opportunities for Australian practitioners to engage with global experts in a genuine conversation about international lessons and how they can be applied in Australia.

 The Smart Urban Futures conferences are hosted by Victoria Walks and the Municipal Association of Victoria (MAV).